google/building-secure-and-reliable-systems/README.md

-# The SRS Book by Google
+# Building Secure and Reliable Systems - a book by Google

 Google wrote a book aiming to share knowledge about our experience in building secure systems at scale.
-This highlights technologies and practices that protect user data and reliability.
-It also offers insights into collaboration between teams on these topics.
+This book highlights technologies and practices that protect user data and reliability; it also offers insights into collaboration between teams on these topics.

 This repository contains the content of the book "Building Secure and Reliable